CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Uninstall-the-ONYX-Image.md

 Future releases plan to change the PSID automatically.
 For more information, contact NVIDIA support.
 {{%/notice%}}

-To make the transition from ONYX to NVUE easier, you can use this {{<exlink url="https://air.nvidia.com/migrate/" text="NVUE Migration Tool">}} to upload the running configuration file from the ONYX switch.
+To ease the transition from ONYX to NVUE, you can upload the running configuration file from the ONYX switch with this {{<exlink url="https://air.nvidia.com/migrate/" text="NVUE Migration Tool">}}.